RiversideValley/Fluid.Runtime/Doc/library/sqlite3.rst

 For the qmark style, *parameters* must be a :term:`sequence` whose length must match the number of placeholders, or a :exc:`ProgrammingError` is raised.
-For the named style, *parameters* must be an instance of a :class:`dict` (or a subclass), which must contain keys for all named parameters;
+For the named style, *parameters* should be an instance of a :class:`dict` (or a subclass), which must contain keys for all named parameters;
 any extra items are ignored.